-- · Unwelcome gestures or physical contact. - The display of sexually explicit or offensive pictures or other materials. - Sexual or offensive jokes or comments (explicit or by innuendo).
+- Setting unachievable deadlines for a disgruntled team member. - A manager continuously providing insulting or derogatory feedback. - Unwelcome gestures or physical contact. - The display of sexually explicit or offensive pictures or other materials.

-Respecting Others
+Respecting others

-- Provide employees with opportunities based on performance and requirements that are relevant to job performance. - Abide by local labour and employment laws including those addressing discrimination and harassment. - · Provide a work environment free of harassment. - Escalate concerns you may have regarding your workplace environment to a Human Resources or Compliance officer assigned to your business.
+- Provide employees with opportunities based on performance and requirements that are relevant to job performance. - Abide by local labour and employment laws, including those addressing discrimination and harassment. - Provide a work environment free of bullying and harassment. - Escalate concerns you may have regarding your workplace environment to a Human Resources or Compliance officer assigned to your business unit.

-Safe, Healthy and Secure Workplace
+Safe, healthy and secure workplace